rworsham/Automated-Sales-Monitoring/README.md

 # What is this?

-### This program will check if the designated folder has a new/updated file in its directory.In the case where there is not a new/updated file it will email an address notifying that sales did not come in for the location
+### This program will check if the designated folder has a new/updated file in its directory.
+It will then store this information and send an email of the completed files to the helpdesk email.

 # Why is this needed?